MWATelescope/mwa_trigger/README.txt

   (You may want to use python voevent_handler.py within a virtual environment)

-- In a third terminal window, run:
+- If you want to respond to actual broadcast VOEvents (as opposed to manually pushing VOEvent XML files for testing), then, in a third terminal window, run:

       twistd comet --remote=voevent.4pisky.org -r -v --cmd=./push_voevent.py
                    --local-ivo=ivo://mwa-paul/comet-broker